leegeunhyeok/craby/docs/guide/getting-started.md

 # Getting Started

 :::warning

-This project is currently under development and is in early alpha.
+This project is currently under development and is in early beta.
 For more information about the stable release, please refer to the following [link](https://github.com/leegeunhyeok/craby/issues/1)

 :::

 This guide will walk you through creating your first Craby module from scratch.